Alexfl14/ChatApp/README.md

 * **Persistent Data:** User and message history stored in DynamoDB.
 * **Health Check:** A /health endpoint for load balancer integration.

-## Cloud Architecture
-The architecture was designed for high availability and scalability, distributing the application across multiple Availability Zones.

 **The request flow is as follows:**
 * A custom domain in **Route 53** points to an **Application Load Balancer (ELB)**.
 * The ELB terminates SSL using a certificate from **ACM** and distributes traffic to a **Target Group**.